P3KI/bendy/README.md

 ### Reflection

 Bendy supports rudimentary reflection for use in testing, fuzzing, and debugging.

+> [!WARNING]
+> This feature SHOULD NOT be used in production code.
+> It is not as thoroughly tested as other parts of bendy.

-We do not recommend using it in production code.
-To enable the feature only in your tests, you can include it like so:
+To enable the feature only in your tests, you can depend on bendy like so:

 ```toml
 [dependencies.bendy]